gcp-terraform-workshop/terraform-workshop-labs/209-container-instance/README.md

-# GCP Container Instance - THIS ONE IS NOT COPMPLETE!
+# GCP Container Instance
-In this challenge, you will learn how to deploy a publically avalable container application using a module from a repository Terraform.
+In this challenge, you will learn how to deploy a publically avalable container application using a module from a repository.

 - Create a VM for containers with Compute Engine.
 - Create a HelloWorld container app.
-- Containerize the app using Docker.
-- upload container to the Container Registry
 - Run the container app on Compute Engine.

 ## Expected Outcome